Black Hills Central Railroad

 The South Dakota State Railroad Museum is located adjacent to the Hill City depot, on BHCR land.

 History

+The railroad line was originally built by the Chicago, Burlington and Quincy Railroad (CB&Q) to serve mining and timber interests in the Black Hills.
+It reached Keystone on January 20, 1900, and was later used to haul equipment for carving nearby Mount Rushmore.

 In 1956, two steam enthusiasts, William Heckman and Robert Freer, promoted to “have in operation at least one working steam railroad, for boys of all ages who share America’s fondness for the rapidly vanishing steam locomotive.”
 They soon gathered financial, political and popular support for this venture adjacent to the tourist destination of Mount Rushmore.
 The intention was to have summer steam train operations with 1880-period equipment.

 Narrow Gauge

 Heckman and Freer proposed a new three foot gauge heritage railroad, using the Keystone Branch, by laying a third rail on five miles of the standard gauge track.
 CB&Q was supportive, and the dual-gauge line was constructed from Hill City to a new terminus with a wye, to be named “Oblivion” about midway along the branch.
 The choice of narrow gauge was influenced by the availability, also from CB&Q, of a complete 1880s styled "Deadwood Central" trainset which had been assembled for the Chicago Railroad Fair of 1948–49.
 This consisted of: